Introduction | The Sun | Energy | The Greenhouse Effect | What Affects Climate? | Climate Change?

 The Greenhouse Effect and Greenhouse Gasses

 Have you ever been inside a greenhouse on a cold winter day?
 It might be cold outside, but inside the greenhouse lush green plants flourish in the warmth and sunshine.
 Greenhouses are made of glass and are designed to hold heat inside.
-Our planet's atmosphere traps energy just like a greenhouse.
+Our planet's atmosphere also traps energy, sort of like a greenhouse.
 Energy from the Sun can enter the Earth’s atmosphere, but not all of it can easily find its way out again.

 What blocks the Sun’s energy from escaping from the Earth?
 Unlike a greenhouse, the Earth does not have a layer of glass over it!
 Instead, molecules in our atmosphere called greenhouse gasses absorb the heat.
 Greenhouse gasses include water vapor, methane, ozone, nitrous oxide, and carbon dioxide.
 There may not be much of some of these gasses in our atmosphere, but they can have a big impact.
 Each greenhouse gas molecule is made of three or more atoms that are bonded loosely together.
 These molecules are able to absorb heat, which makes them vibrate.
 They eventually release the heat energy and it is often absorbed by another greenhouse gas molecule.